Elbios/DCS_AI_Wingman/README.md

 FRONTEND:
 When selected backend services are running, run `python client_frontend.py` to run the client app which listens to the microphone and converts voice to text with STT.
+Recommend running with --energy_threshold=125 parameter (can also try 175 or 250 if mic is too sensitive) for better voice detection.

 BUILDING RELEASE:
 1) Download `https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z`